Lesson 00: General Requirements for Tiva Laboratories

 You will learn the ARM architecture in this session.
-You have to purchase some hardware components, development board, and install all the necessary software (please see the detail below) on your PC (or Laptop) that have USB interface and running on Microsoft Windows 7 or 10 64-bit platform.
+You have to purchase some hardware components, a development board, and install all the necessary software (please see the detail below) on your PC (or Laptop) that has a USB interface and running on the Microsoft Windows 64-bit platform.
 Maybe you need an USB HUB that has an external power source in order to provide enough current to the whole embedded system.

 TI Tiva Development Board

 The Tiva Series LaunchPad is a low-cost development platform for ARM Cortex-M4F based microcontrollers.
 Each Tiva board consists of a target microcontroller, an In-Circuit Debug Interface (ICDI) such as JTAG, a regulated power supply, and a set of expansion headers.
 The expansion headers are referred to as the TI BoosterPack Interface that is compatible with the TI MSP430 LaunchPad.

 You can use either EK-TM4C123GXL or EK-TM4C1294XL board and purchase it from ti.com or other vendors.

 Texas Instruments TM4C123GXL Tiva C Series LaunchPad Evaluation Board

 - Tiva TM4C123GH6PMI 80MHz 32-bit ARM Cortex-M4 based

 with floating point